workveryhardd/Payment-Gateway-Prime/MULTI_ACCOUNT_FEATURE.md

   - Relative path from project root: `"backend/app/assets/qr.jpg"`
   - Absolute path: `"C:/path/to/qr.jpg"`
 - If no active account exists, default values are shown
-- All account details are stored as JSON in the database
+- All account details are stored in the JSON data store (no external DB needed)